Connecticut Third-Degree Sexual Assault Lawyer

-Possession of a firearm makes the charges more serious and severe.
+As a Connecticut defense attorney could explain, possession of a firearm makes the sexual assault charges more serious and severe.
 It elevates the charge of sex assault in the third degree from a Class D or C felony and changes it to a Class C or B felony, depending on the age of the victim.
 A Class C felony conviction for sex assault in the third degree with a firearm carries a two-year mandatory minimum jail sentence.

 At court in Connecticut, an individual could be charged with both sexual assault in the third degree and sexual assault in the third degree with a firearm, however, one of the charges would be thrown out in court because it would be based on the same set of facts.
 Most likely, if a firearm was involved, a person would only be charged with sexual assault in the third degree with a firearm.

 Get in Contact with a Connecticut Third-Degree Sexual Assault Attorney

 A sexual assault conviction could have a devastating impact on your life.
 Thankfully, a Connecticut third-degree sexual assault lawyer is available to help with your defense.
 Call today to schedule a consultation and begin working towards a positive resolution.